lawfullyillegal-droid/observer-patch-holography/book/chapter-04-entropy.md

 7. **Black-hole information recovery has strong semiclassical support**: The Page curve is reproduced by including islands in important controlled settings.

-8. **Observers have an entropy budget**: Patch boundaries limit accessible information.
+8. **Observers have an entropy budget**: Patch size limits accessible information.
 Laws must be compressible.
 Memory costs free energy.

 Entropy is not a villain.
 It's the rulebook telling us what can be remembered, what can be shared, and what must be left as noise.